FLAMBE: Structural Complexity and Representation Learning of Low Rank MDPs: Introduction

 \paragraph{Our contributions.} We address the question of learning the representation $\phi$ in a low rank MDP.
 To this end our contributions are both structural and algorithmic. \begin{enumerate}[leftmargin=*,topsep=0pt] \item \textbf{Expressiveness of low rank MDPs.} Our algorithmic development leverages a re-formulation of the low rank dynamics in terms of an equally expressive, but more interpretable latent variable model.
 We provide several structural results for low rank MDPs, relating it to other models studied in prior work on representation learning for RL.
 In particular, we show that low rank MDPs are significantly more expressive than the block MDP model~\citep{du2019provably,misra2019kinematic}. \item \textbf{Feature learning.} We develop a new algorithm, called \ouralg for ``Feature learning and model based exploration'', that learns a representation for low rank MDPs.
-We prove that under realizability and reachability assumptions, \ouralg learns a \emph{uniformly accurate} model of the environment as well as a feature map that enables the use of linear methods for RL, in a statistically and computationally efficient manner.
-These guarantees enable downstream reward maximization, for \emph{any} reward function, with no additional data collection.
-Our analysis of \ouralg crucially leverages the latent variable representation as we describe in~\pref{sec:results}. \end{enumerate} Our results and techniques provide new insights on representation learning for RL and also significantly increase the scope for provably efficient RL with rich observations (see~\pref{tbl:comparison}).
+We prove that under realizability assumptions, \ouralg learns a \emph{uniformly accurate} model of the environment as well as a feature map that enables the use of linear methods for RL, in a statistically and computationally efficient manner.
+These guarantees enable downstream reward maximization, for \emph{any} reward function, with no additional data collection. \end{enumerate} Our results and techniques provide new insights on representation learning for RL and also significantly increase the scope for provably efficient RL with rich observations (see~\pref{tbl:comparison}).